spydersoft-consulting/MMM-PrometheusAlerts/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-1. Install or update to **Node.js v16**.
+3. Install or update to **Node.js v18**.

+4. Clone your forked repository.
+In order to test locally, clone your repository into the `modules` folder of the MagicMirror repository.

-2. Create a working branch and start with your changes!
+5. Create a working branch and start with your changes!

 ### Commit your update